Yankees vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .357 with a double, two home runs, five walks and two RBI.
+- Diaz hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .375 with a double, two home runs, four walks and two RBI.

 Diaz Recent Games